 And when is the last time you gave your lampshades some love?
 Get at those dust magnets with a lint roller, like these from Scotchbrite, to lift off the lint without damaging the delicate fabric.

 Using a mattress pad is a great way to protect your mattress, but it may still collect dust mites, dander, and dead skin cells.
 Get rid of the dirt and allergens by simply vacuuming the surface of mattresses (and couches).
 If you need to remove stains on mattresses as well, spray them with vinegar, sprinkle some baking soda, and let it sit — maybe covered with a towel — for a couple of hours.
 Then vacuum the area and the stain will most likely be sucked away!

 Putty your PC.

 Don’t forget your electronics!
 Pick up dirt and crumbs from your keyboard or other crevices in your electronics with a reusable putty gel that sticks to hard-to-reach areas and lifts out dust and debris without leaving any residue.

 While the thought of organizing a whole house can be overwhelming, think of it in small steps, or room by room.
 Here is your 10 step spring cleaning guide to get your house easily organized for the upcoming season:

 1.)
 Organize your cleaning supplies

 First off, take note of what cleaning supplies you have and what you may need to purchase.
 It’s always good to have the basics, window cleaner, bathroom cleaner, multi-purpose cleaner, mop pads and floor cleaner.
-You can easily order online from retailers like Target or Walmart.
+You can easily order online from retailers like Target.
 Don’t forget to scan into the Fetch app for points!

 2.)
 Put away winter things